dotnet/docs/docs/architecture/porting-existing-aspnet-apps/example-migration-eshop.md

 ### Migrate C# files

 Next, copy over the C# files used by the app, including standard MVC folders and their contents like `Controllers`, `Models`, `ViewModel`, and `Services`.
-There will most likely be some changes needed in these files, so it's best to copy one folder (or subfolder) at a time and compile to see what errors need to be addressed as you go.
+There will most likely be some changes needed in these files.
+It's best to copy one folder (or subfolder) at a time and compile to see what errors need to be addressed as you go.

 For the eShop sample, the first folder I choose to migrate is the `Models` folder, which includes C# entities and Entity Framework classes.
 This folder's classes are used by most of the others, so they won't work until these classes have been copied.
 After copying the folder and building, the compiler revealed errors related to missing namespace `System.Web.Hosting`, related access to `HostingEnvironment`, and a reference to `ConfigurationManager.AppSettings`.
 The solution to these issues will be to pass in the necessary path data; for now the breaking lines are commented out and a `TODO:` comment is added to each one to track it.
 After changing five lines, the Task List shows five items and the project builds.